English is a key skill and is a focus of great importance for us at Withernsea Primary School.

 Pupils are taught handwriting, spelling and phonics as discrete skills.
 Phonics is introduced in the Foundation Stage and consolidated throughout Key Stage 1 and 2.

-Speaking and Listening is a fundamental literacy skill, reflected in the Every Child a Talker (ECAT) programme which is being introduced in school.
+Speaking and Listening is a fundamental English skill, reflected in the Every Child a Talker (ECAT) programme which is being introduced in school.
 Foundation Stage has a particular focus on this aspect through the recently introduced Talk for Reading initiative.

 Guided Reading is delivered to all children, working in small groups, throughout the school.
 Pupils also regularly take reading books home and we have a Parental Reading Guide which is also included on this website.
 We are in the process of preparing a Parental Reading Guide and Writing Guide

-Using all this information we prepare an annual action plan to develop Literacy.
+Using all this information we prepare an annual action plan to develop English.
 Our current focus is on developing the writing skills of our pupils.
 These skills seem to be developing more slowly than reading skills and progress is slower.
 We are looking at effective teaching and learning techniques to develop our writing skills and have increased opportunities for children to write and practise their developing skills in all areas of their learning.